Aljullu/react-lazy-load-image-component/README.md

 The current available effects are:

-* blur: renders a blurred image based on `placeholderSrc` and transitions to a non-blurred one when the image specified in the src is loaded.
+* `blur`: renders a blurred image based on `placeholderSrc` and transitions to a non-blurred one when the image specified in the src is loaded.
-* black-and-white: renders a black and white image based on `placeholderSrc` and transitions to a colorful image when the image specified in the src is loaded.
+* `black-and-white`: renders a black and white image based on `placeholderSrc` and transitions to a colorful image when the image specified in the src is loaded.
-* opacity: renders a blank space and transitions to full opacity when the image is loaded.
+* `opacity`: renders a blank space and transitions to full opacity when the image is loaded.

 ## `LazyLoadComponent` usage